keshav-1303/KubeCommerce/README.md

 # KubeCommerce
-A modular, scalable e-commerce backend built using microservices architecture.
+A modular, scalable e-commerce app built using microservices architecture.

 ## Table of Contents